katinka-bella/conversion_path_analysis/README.md

 This project focuses on performing conversion path analysis using a series of Jupyter notebooks.
 The goal is to understand the journey of users through different stages of a conversion funnel, identifying key drop-off points and optimizing the conversion process.

 ### Project Structure
-The project consists of three main Jupyter notebooks, each responsible for a different stage of the analysis:
+The project consists of three main Jupyter notebooks, located in "notebooks" folder, each responsible for a different stage of the analysis:

 #### 01_data_preparation.ipynb